yasar-arafath/Billing-System-In-Python/docs/README.md

 This is a modular programming method.
 This programming is done by creating a different module into functions and files.
 This helps to understand the program and easy to accessible.
 For this program, I divided four different module which are as follows;
 - read.py: in this read module, read_file function works on file as read mode and it creates an empty list.
 In that empty list, stored data from text file which have some data of store.
 - purchase.py: In this module, it brings a list from read module.
 And ask the question for what product do want to purchase customer.
 Similarly, ask for quantity for that product.
 When user entered value are matched in the list and execute the calculation for choose product.
 After than ask the discount percentage, when these all operation done then purchase module act on invoice.
 Finally, it creates a unique invoice for purchase.
-- write.py: In this module, after each purchase it collect data from purchase and update in stock file(products.txt). for example, customer purchase 10 laptop out of 50 then update stock file will must be remaining 40 laptops only.
+- write.py: In this module, after each purchase it collect data from purchase and update in stock file(products.txt). for example, customer purchase 10 sausage out of 50 then update stock file will must be remaining 40 sausages only.
 - Main.py: This module collects all information and data from remaining three modules and execute from here.

 ## Testing